tdwg/website/community/support/index.md

 ## Call frequency

-Provided that sufficient resources are available, a call for applications will be announced at least once every calendar year.
+Provided that sufficient resources are available, a call for applications will be announced once every calendar year.

 ## Evaluation criteria